 “Why is there a crematorium in Pardubice?
-Because regulations say it had to be built 20 kilometres from the city.”
+Because regulations say it had to be built 20 kilometers from the city.”

 How the citizens of Hradec Králové laugh at that joke.
 Probably.
 The two towns sit around 20 km apart on a flat, fertile plain to the south of the Krkonoše mountains and to the east of Prague in the Czech Republic.
 Hradec gained a town charter in the 13th century and developed much faster, while Pardubice had to wait before expanding rapidly in the 16th century.

 Come the 19th century and Pardubice had caught up, particularly in the fields of industry and transport, becoming the major railway hub it remains today.
 At the turn of the 20th century, however, noted architect Josef Gočár was given the keys for a 10-year project to replan part of Hradec in an art-deco style, giving the city the nickname of the Salon of the Republic.

 The Communist regime that ruled Czechoslovakia after World War Two turned this to their advantage by introducing a contest, or dastardly scheme, entitled “Hradec or Pardubice: who contributes more to the Republic?”, preying on the fact that neither city would want to let their side down when it came to producing goods for the nation.